lynnfaraday/aresmush.com/_root/fs3/fs3.3/detailed-ratings.md

 layout: fs3
 ---

-Here are some example descriptions for the skill ratings of some common Action Skills.
+Skill ratings in FS3 are deliberately broad.
+What exactly is "Good" or "Great"?
+It's impossible to pin down precisely, but here are some example descriptions for the skill ratings of some common Action Skills to give you a better idea of what's meant by each rating.

 # Firearms